How to perform mail merge using Dictionary as data source

 enumerableCollection.Add(keyValuePairs);

-//Performs mail merge
+// Performs mail merge

 document.MailMerge.Execute(enumerableCollection);

-//Saves and close the document
+// Saves and closes the document

 document.Save("Sample.docx");